-Not as exaggerated as the spear collar to be viably worn without a jacket or overcoat, and spread out enough that even if you do wear a layer on top, the collar points get covered easily - the ‘spread’ collar is the best of both worlds.
-A spread collar is also suitable for thicker ties, that are made in heavier fabrics such as wool or cashmere.
+Not as exaggerated as the spear collar to be viably worn without a jacket or overcoat, and spread out enough that even if you do wear a layer on top, the collar points get covered easily – the ‘spread’ collar is the best of both worlds.
+A spread collar is also suitable for thicker ties that are made in heavier fabrics such as wool or cashmere.
 There are various clothing brands offering a wide variety of men's clothing one of them is Snitch they offer mens shirts, t-shirts and denims in 200+ designs that too in budget.

 Style File: Wear your spread collared shirt with a zipper moto or leather jacket to dominate in the smart-casual arena.
 These types of collars look great with or without a jacket and can be easily worn for situations where you need to be able to take off your jacket without a worry.

 Many online store brands provide this sort of soft collar and you can also try various prints and colors to spice up your outfits.

 8) The Cut-Away Collar:

 An extreme version of the spread collar is a cut-away collar.